vishvAsa/sanskrit/vyAkaraNam/whitney/15_Chapter_XI_AORIST_SYSTEMS.md

 c); `kárasi; sthāti, dā́ti` and `dhā́ti` (which are almost indicative in value),
-`karati, joṣati, padāti, bhédati, rādhati, varjati; sthāthas, karathas` and `karatas, darçathas, çravathas and çrávatas`; and (apparently) `karanti, gámanti`.
+`karati, joṣati, padāti, bhédati, rādhati, varjati; sthāthas, karathas` and `karatas, darśathas, śravathas and śrávatas`; and (apparently) `karanti, gámanti`.
 In the middle, `joṣase`; `idhaté` (?), `kárate, bhójate, yojate, várjate; dhéthe` and `dhāithe; karāmahe, dhāmahe, gámāmahāi`.

 b\.
-Forms with secondary endings are, in the active, `dárçam, bhojam, yojam; káras, tárdas, párcas, yámas, rādhās, váras; karat, gámat, garat, jóṣat, daghat, padāt, yamat, yodhat, rādhat, várat, vártat, çrávat, sághat, spárat; kárāma, gamāma, rādhāma; gáman,`
+Forms with secondary endings are, in the active, `dárśam, bhojam, yojam; káras, tárdas, párcas, yámas, rādhās, váras; karat, gámat, garat, jóṣat, daghat, padāt, yamat, yodhat, rādhat, várat, vártat, śrávat, sághat, spárat; kárāma, gamāma, rādhāma; gáman,`
-`garan, dárçan, yaman`.
+`garan, dárśan, yaman`.
 No middle forms are classifiable with confidence here.

 c\.
-The series `bhuvam, bhúvas, bhúvat, bhúvan`, and `bhuvāni` (compare `abhuvam`: 830 a), and the isolated `çrúvat`, are of doubtful belongings; with a different accent, they would seem to be of the next class; here, a `guṇa`-strengthening would be more regular (but note the absence of `guṇa` in the aorist indicative and the perfect of √`bhū`).
+The series `bhuvam, bhúvas, bhúvat, bhúvan`, and `bhuvāni` (compare `abhuvam`: 830 a), and the isolated `śrúvat`, are of doubtful belongings; with a different accent, they would seem to be of the next class; here, a `guṇa`-strengthening would be more regular (but note the absence of `guṇa` in the aorist indicative and the perfect of √`bhū`).